-When it comes to defining resort casual, men have it a little easier than women – or at least the rules are a little more clear for gentlemen.
+For Resort Casual Mens Attire, when it comes to defining resort casual, men have it a little easier than women – or at least the rules are a little more clear for gentlemen.
 As long as you're wearing a collared shirt, nice pants made of linen or cotton, and closed-toe shoes that aren't full-on dress shoes, you're fine.
 Boat shoes and loafers work well, and some places don't mind nice tennis shoes as part of resort casual attire.
 In some venues, trendy jeans and upscale sandals are also acceptable.

 Men's Resosrt Clothing- Men should wear a clean and pressed button-down shirt or a nice polo shirt.
 Paired with khakis or other quality pants, this creates a classic resort casual look.
 Light- and bold-colored shirts are acceptable as are subtle patterns.
 Jackets and sport coats are not needed.

 Sometimes, what you shouldn't wear is as instructional as what you should.
 Ties and jackets aren't required, and in most venues, they'd look out of place.
 On the other side of things, athletic wear, tank tops, T-shirts and any shirt with a big logo are considered too casual for resort casual.
 Flip-flops are only allowed at the most relaxed venues or if you're planning to go back and forth to the beach.